adam-crowther/microservice-starter/README.md

 The project is not fully fleshed out with modelling, business logic and tests.

+See [INSTALL.md](docs/INSTALL.md) for instructions on how to run the microservices.

 See the following documentation for more information:

 - [ARCHITECTURE.md](docs/ARCHITECTURE.md)